Skarlso/blogsource/content/posts/2016-06-12-google-signin-with-go.md

 client := conf.Client(oauth2.NoContext, tok)
 ~~~

-That client will now be a Google Authenticated HTTP client.
 To get something that you can actually use from this do the following...

 Obtaining information from the user
 -----------------------------------